John Fressh: Relations with the crown

 London was governed and administered by men from its merchant class, who were organised by their trades into different guilds (or misteries).
 These men, among whom Fressh was numbered, formed London's political upper class.
 They filled the offices of alderman, sheriff, and Mayor, and governed through the Common Council.
-The council was omnicompetent, and dealt with the city's complex and often delicate relations with the King and royal government.
+The common council members were omnicompetent on financial matters, and more delicate city negotiations with the King or his council would be referred to the Common Council.
 The city was politically turbulent at this time.
 (Note: Particularly following the Good Parliament of 1376.
 Barron points out that actually, "for most of its history, London had been turbulent".)
 Although a contemporary chronicler, Jean Froissart, believed Richard II favoured London at the expense of the rest of the kingdom, it is probable that King and city had poor opinions of the other.
 But, they had to live with each other: the Crown depended on the wealth of London's merchants for the subsidies and loans they provided, and the city relied on the King to protect its trade abroad and its liberties at home.
 (Note: A liberty was a geographic unit in Medieval England, traditionally defined as an area in which the regalian right was revoked and where the land was held by a mesne lord, with rights previously reserved to the king having devolved into private, usually corporate, ownership.
 Medievalist Shannon McSheffrey has described the urban administration of London at this time as "a bricolage of separate jurisdictions: both within the walls of the City itself and in its suburbs were numerous liberties, territorial zones that by royal grant exercised varying levels of independence".)

 Relations were not only strained between city and Crown, but also suffered internecine tension, having been riven with factional strife since the late 1370s.
 This had several causes, including the aftermath of plague outbreaks with concomitant depopulation, followed by different guilds vying for power, combined with a high level of immigration and an as-yet undeveloped sense of community solidarity.
 It was also rumoured that the King's uncle, John of Gaunt, was planning to replace the elected Mayor with a captain appointed by the Crown.
 By 1381, London's ruling class was itself engaged in a bitter internal feud for political dominance on the council and was thus unstable and divided.
 These issues were to influence city politics throughout Fressh's lifetime, until Richard lost his throne in 1399.